micro-ROS/micro_ros_renesas2estudio_component/micro_ros_transports.md

   - [UDP transport (ThreadX + NetX)](#udp-transport-threadx--netx)

 ## USB-CDC transport
-1. Copy the following files file to the source directory:
+1. Copy the following files to the source directory:
       - `extra_sources/microros_transports/usb_transport.c`
       - `extra_sources/microros_transports/usb_descriptor.c`
 2. Double click on the `configuration.xml` file of your project and go to the `Stacks` tab.